How to Play Rust | 13 Powerful Rust Tips and Tricks

 The world of Rust is dangerous and even brutal.
 Only the strongest and the most skilled survive and succeed here.
 Your first steps are crucial to progress on a server, to gain general experience in this game, and even just to enjoy your playing hours.
 Our guide to how to play Rust will show you the direction for those first steps, a path to avoid bitter mistakes and how to get the max fun from the very start.

 These Rust tips help our users to start earning cash as soon as possible - it’s a fresh gaming universe on our marketplace, and you can get known with Rust skins on DMarket by reading one of the previous posts.

 The most obvious choice here might be entering a server with the biggest number of players.
 On the one hand, it’s totally a good decision - you’ll have a lot of interaction with other guys and therefore a super busy adventure.
 On the other hand though, this is a choice of advanced players who already know what to do.
-In our Rust guide, we would recommend that beginners do the opposite and look for the emptiest server possible.
+In our Rust beginners guide, we would recommend that beginners do the opposite and look for the emptiest server possible.
 Less people in the Rust virtuality means you avoid aggressive attacks and have a calm space to gather resources and build your safe base (and gain experience, certainly).

 Having many people on a server also means the risk of facing big organized gangs that will totally destroy you - although this can also happen later when they can loot more from you.